Verifying the Union of Manifolds Hypothesis for Image Data: Background and related work

-\paragraph{Intrinsic dimension estimation} If we assume that $\P^*$ is supported on a $d$-dimensional manifold embedded in $\mathcal{X}$ for some unknown $d<D$, a natural question is how to estimate $d$ from $\D$. \citet[Section~3]{pope2020intrinsic} provide an excellent overview of the topic and cover the main estimator of intrinsic dimension that we will use in our paper: the \citet{levina2004maximum} estimator with the \citet{mackay2005comments} extension, given by:
+\paragraph{Intrinsic dimension estimation} If we assume that $\P^*$ is supported on the closure of a $d$-dimensional manifold embedded in $\mathcal{X}$ for some unknown $d<D$, a natural question is how to estimate $d$ from $\D$.\footnote{ Requiring the support to be the closure of a manifold (or a union thereof) rather than the manifold itself is merely a technicality due to the formal definition of support, which is always a closed set.
+See Appendix \ref{app:proof}.} We follow \citet{pope2020intrinsic} and use the \citet{levina2004maximum} estimator with the \citet{mackay2005comments} extension, given by:

-where $T_j(x)$ is the Euclidean distance from $x$ to its $j^\text{th}$-nearest neighbour, and $k$ is a hyperparameter specifying the maximum number of nearest neighbours to consider.
-There also exist recent works estimating intrinsic dimension via the Wasserstein distance \citep{block2021intrinsic, lim2021tangent}, but these methods are experimental and have not yet been proven to be as practically reliable as \eqref{eq:id_estimator}.
-Concurrently, \citet{tempczyk2022lidl} have proposed a new estimator of local intrinsic dimension which may coalesce nicely with our approach; we leave a study of this to future work.
-As we will see in the next section, popular image datasets exhibit different intrinsic dimensions in separate regions of data space.
+where $T_j(x)$ is the Euclidean distance from $x$ to its $j^\text{th}$-nearest neighbour in $\mathcal{D} \setminus \{x\}$, and $k$ is a hyperparameter specifying the maximum number of nearest neighbours to consider.
+While other estimators have been recently proposed \citep{block2021intrinsic, lim2021tangent, tempczyk2022lidl}, we stick with \eqref{eq:id_estimator} throughout this work as it is well-established in the literature.
+As we will see, popular image datasets exhibit different intrinsic dimensions in separate regions of data space.